Livtec-Cloud-Provider/twofactor_duo/README.md

 # twofactor_duo
-Experimental Duo two-factor auth provider for Nextcloud.
-Tested working in NC 29.X.
-Updated to be working with new Duo Universal Prompt (Duo Web SDK 4)
+This plugin enables Duo two-factor authentication for Nextcloud.
+It has been tested to work with Nextcloud 29.X and updated to be compatible with the new Duo Universal Prompt (Duo Web SDK 4).

+## Warning
+This is an experimental plugin.
+It requires additional testing, and we are not taking any responsibility for its use.
+Use it at your own risk.

 ## Configuration